ipni/specs/reader-privacy.md

 index can be migrated over to new functions by reingesting existing advertisement chains.
 With Writer Privacy, Publishers will have to republish advertisments using new functions (as the data in the advertisements themselves will have to be re-hashed / re-encrypted).
 Both old and new scheme can coexist together for some time.
 The old scheme should be retired either immediately or once the indexes have been rebuilt and the users have been migrated over.

+Encrypted values will be expected to have algorithm and nonce encoded in them so that encryption function rotation doesn't require coordinated client upgrade.

 An exact operational procedure will be different for differnet IPNI implementations.